 The abundance and reproductive success of sport and forage fishes were monitored at 12 fixed sites, which were established in 1968.
-Beach seining was conducted in late summer using a 100- x 9-foot x \frac{1}{4} inch square mesh beach seine.
+Beach seining was conducted in late summer using a 100- x 9-foot x $\frac{1}{4}$ inch square mesh beach seine.
 Fish were sorted by species and counted.

-Historically, the abundance of YOY fishes has been dictated by the annual fluctuations in water levels within Fresno Reservoir.
+Historically, the abundance of YOY fishes has been dictated by the timing and annual fluctuations in water levels within Fresno Reservoir.
 The timing of this fluctuation greatly impacts the reproduction and survival of forage and sport fish.
-The extreme draw down of Fresno in 2001 and 2002 greatly reduced the population levels of most fishes in Fresno except for sauger, which took advantage of the increased riverine habitat (Table 10).
+The extreme draw down of Fresno in 2001 and 2002 greatly reduced the population levels of most fishes in Fresno except for sauger, which took advantage of the increased riverine habitat (Table 12).

 Since 2002, YOY forage and sport fish populations have been increasing and hopefully will continue to recover.
 While the reservoir levels were reduced, vegetation regenerated along the shoreline and provided spawning habitat for forage and sport fish when water levels increased in 2003.
-As a result, forage fish such as yellow perch, emerald shiners, and spottail shiners as well as black crappie and northern pike successfully spawned (Table 10).
+As a result, forage fish such as yellow perch, emerald shiners, and spottail shiners as well as black crappie and northern pike successfully spawned (Table 12).

-The yellow perch population is slowly recovering and will continue to increase if water levels are maintained during spawning and rearing stages.
+The yellow perch population is trying to recover and will only increase if water levels are maintained during spawning and rearing stages (April-September).
 Northern pike YOY levels have fluctuated throughout the years, however the population appears to be on the upward trend.
-In 2008 and 2009, Fresno filled to capacity and flooded a substantial amount of shoreline vegetation creating prime spawning and rearing habitat.
-Summer seining efforts revealed walleye, northern pike, yellow perch, spottail shiner, and black crappie, all benefited from this rise in water levels with excellent reproduction and survival (Table 10).
+From 2008-2010, Fresno filled to capacity and flooded a substantial amount of shoreline vegetation creating prime spawning and rearing habitat.
+Summer seining efforts revealed walleye, northern pike, yellow perch, spottail shiner, and black crappie, have all benefited from this rise in water levels with excellent reproduction and survival, the timing and duration of high water levels directly impacts the spawning success of all species (Table 12).

-Table 10. - A summary of forage fish and young-of-year forage and sport fish collected using a 100- x 9-foot $x \frac{1}{4}$ inch square mesh beach seine in Fresno Reservoir, 1968-2008.
+Table 12. - A summary of forage fish and young-of-year forage and sport fish collected using a 100- x 9-foot x 1/4 inch square mesh beach seine in Fresno Reservoir, 1968-2010.